 • Ulcerative blepharitis.

-It is possible to get out of the army by sight if there are injuries or burns of the sclera, iris, ciliary body, cornea, lens, vitreous body, retina, optic nerve.
+You can be excluded from the army due to your vision if you have injuries or burns to the sclera, iris, ciliary body, cornea, lens, vitreous body, retina, or optic nerve.

 Why is good vision important for military service?

 The conscript must see well, because people with myopia, farsightedness and astigmatism have restrictions on physical activity.
-If young people with serious eye problems were taken into the army, it could lead to blindness and disability.
-It is also important for guard duty - the private must always be on the alert (at any time of the day or night), when passing the standards when shooting, etc.
+If young people with serious eye problems were taken into the army, this could lead to blindness and disability.
+It is also important for guard duty - a private must always be on alert (at any time of the day or night), when passing standards when shooting, etc.

-Are they recruited into the army after vision correction?
+Do they take you into the army after vision correction?

-It is believed that after operations to restore vision, the eyes become more vulnerable, so it is necessary to monitor physical activity and try not to overstrain the eyes, to avoid injuries.
+It is believed that after operations to restore vision, the eyes become more vulnerable, so it is necessary to monitor physical activity and try not to overstrain the eyes and avoid injuries.

-If a young man receives a deferment from military service, then after 6-12 months, with pathologies or after undergoing eye surgery, he will have to undergo a second medical check before being drafted in order to confirm or refute the diagnosis.
+If a young man receives a deferment from military service, then after 6–12 months, in case of pathologies or after eye surgery, he will have to undergo a second medical examination before conscription to confirm or refute the diagnosis.

-Those recruits who are wondering how to get out of the army if they have vision problems can be advised to be observed by an ophthalmologist to establish an accurate diagnosis and obtain the necessary documents that can later be submitted to the commission.
+Those conscripts who are wondering how to avoid the army if they have vision problems can be advised to see an ophthalmologist to establish an accurate diagnosis and obtain the necessary documents, which can later be submitted to the commission.
 In case of serious illnesses, the young man will not serve; in case of milder forms of illness, the doctor may indicate restrictions on service.

-Useful video about deferment from the army for sight
+Useful video about deferment from the army due to vision

 How to live with poor eyesight?

-Of course, life continues after vision loss, and the diagnosis is not a sentence.
+Of course, life goes on after vision loss, and the diagnosis is not a death sentence.
 The question is what is this life like, what is its quality and how to set yourself up for the best.

 What does "poor vision" mean?

-Basically, this phrase refers to a significant deterioration in vision that cannot be completely corrected by glasses, contact lenses, medications or surgery.
-The phrase is used to describe such states:
+Basically, this phrase refers to a significant deterioration in vision that cannot be fully corrected by glasses, contact lenses, medications or surgery.
+The phrase is used to describe such conditions:

-• The maximum corrected visual acuity is reduced to less than 20/70 (Snellen chart) in the better eye.
+• Best corrected visual acuity is reduced to less than 20/70 (Snellen) in the better eye.

-• Significant narrowing of the visual fields, such as tunnel vision (lack of peripheral vision) or blind spots.
+• Significantly narrowed visual fields, such as tunnel vision (lack of peripheral vision) or blind spots.

 • Field of view 20 degrees or less.

-Every year in Russia, about 50,000 people are visually impaired.
+Every year in Russia about 50,000 people become visually disabled.

 Causes of poor vision